 Students must complete all course requirements, pass the required examinations, and complete the dissertation within ten years of matriculation.
 A student who fails to complete the dissertation within the time limit must petition a committee - composed of the student's academic advisor, the Program Chair (or a designated surrogate if the Chair is also the advisor), and a third member of the faculty designated by the GGEB Chair -to be recertified as a PhD candidate.
 The petition must name the student's dissertation advisor and committee members, describe a plan to finish the research needed to complete the dissertation, and indicate an expected data for the defense and deposit of the dissertation.
-Should the committee support the petition, it will submit a detailed recertification plan for review and approval by the Director of BGS, as specified in the University-Wide Academic Rules for Graduate Degrees.
+Should the committee support the petition, it will submit a detailed recertification plan for review and approval by the Director of BGS, as specified in the University-Wide Academic student).
+A student who does not complete the degree within five years must petitior GGEB for an extension of the time limit.
+The petition must indicate a detailed plan fo n the r Graduate Group in Epidemiology and Biostatistics Handbook 2020-2021 Page 18 completing the PhD research, including anticipated dates for defending and depositing the dissertation.
+The petition will be considered by a committee that includes the student's academic advisor, the Program Chair (or a surrogate as indicated above) and a third faculty member designated by the GGEB Chair.